tylim88/FireSword/README.md

 Some time our API data requirement is less strict, we **do not** want to reject the whole data just because:

-1. some members(properties) are missing
+1. some information is incorrect
-2. some pieces is incorrect
+2. extra information

-3. there are extra members, and we don't want to save them into database
+At the same time we don't want to save them into database, we just want to save whatever that is correct.

 This is where filtering come in handy.